Federal OPM Disability Retirement Lawyer in Houston

 Can You Continue to Work and Receive Benefits?

-Certain special circumstances require the benefit of our more than 20 years
+Certain special circumstances require the benefit of our more than 60 years of collective experience, including:

 - Knowing how to deal with or address preexisting conditions.